FernandoRogelin/FernandoRogelin/README.md

 <p>
   I am a programmer dedicated to learning new things, new knowledge inspire me to grow every day, I have knowledge in React.js and Vue.js, always learning new JavaScript/TypeScript stuff :book:.

-  I live in Brazil, Porto Alegre - RS, love to go out with my friends and my family to drink a beer and talk about many things, so invite me to drink a beer :smile:.
 </p>

 <div align="center">